Project

 To clean this up, I'd probably say your delete query should be (subject:CN=urn\:node\:CNUCSB1*)AND(ipAddress:10.42*)AND(event:read), and then we probably want to update the remaining Solr documents where subject:CN=urn\:node\:CNUCSB1* and change the IP address to the actual IP address, and do the same for the other CN's records as well.

-#7 Updated by Jing Tao almost 5 years ago
+#7 Updated by Jing Tao over 5 years ago

 Proposed three three delete command: